 The five subordinate commands of USAMDW include The Army Aviation Brigade, the 3d U.S. Infantry Regiment (The Old Guard), The U.S. Army Band “Pershing’s Own,” the U.S. Army Transportation Agency and The U.S. Army Field Band.
 The USAMDW Commander has senior commander responsibilities for Fort Belvoir, Fort George G. Meade, Fort A.P.
-Hill, Joint Base Myer-Henderson Hall, the Soldier Recovery Brigade, the Joint Air Defense Operations Center, and the U.S. Army Medical Department Activity at Fort George G. Meade.
+Hill, Joint Base Myer-Henderson Hall, the Soldier Recovery Brigade, and the U.S. Army Medical Department Activity at Fort George G. Meade.

-JOINT FORCE HEADQUARTERS – NATIONAL CAPITAL REGIONFORT MCNAIR, DC
+JOINT TASK FORCE – NATIONAL CAPITAL REGIONFORT MCNAIR, DC

 • A joint command subordinate to U.S. Northern Command.
 Established in the aftermath of the Sept.
 11, 2001 attacks to address threats to the National Capital Region and provide Department of Defense support to civil authorities.

-• Operates daily as a Joint Force Headquarters; transitions to a Joint Task Force to conduct Homeland Defense and Defense Support of Civil Authorities.
+• Operates as a Joint Task Force to conduct Homeland Defense and Defense Support of Civil Authorities.

 • Part of a collaborative, regional team focused on safeguarding the National Capital Region.